WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorBioEnrollment.md

 - Authenticator on receiving such request performs following procedures.
 <br/><br/>
 1.
 	1. Platform checks if authenticator supports BioEnrollment API by sending **authenticatorGetInfo (0x04)** CMD.
-See [authenticatorGetInfo guide]
+See [authenticatorGetInfo intro](AuthenticatorGetInfo.md).
 		- Authenticator responds with cborResponseStruct containing field ```bioEnrollment: true```.

 2. Platform gets pinUvAuthToken from the authenticator with the _**be**_ permission.
 TODO